-Lyceus was baffled.
+Lyceus remained baffled.
 "Did the Conqueror fabricate untruths about me?"

 "She didn't have to."

-"But she told you, she knew?"
-Lyceus query.
+"But she told you she knew?"
+Lyceus queried.

-Ri glared at him, but then soften.
-"You were suppose to be my friend."
+Ri glared at him, but softened.
+"You were supposed to be my friend."

 Lyceus got upset.
 "This is bullshit, Ri!
 If the Conqueror told you it was me, she is the liar."

-Ri grasped her necklace.
+Ri grasped her necklace in anguish.
 "Don't ever call her that."

-Ri's movement brought her un-noticable gleaming jewelry to Lyceus' attention.
+Ri's movement brought her gleaming jewelry to Lyceus' un-noticed attention.
 He instantly recognized the jade gemstone, scarcely obscured by her hair.

 Ri knew she couldn't deny where the necklace came from.
-Even Meleager had stated that, Lyceus had gotten it from the Agora to bring to the Conqueror.
+Even Meleager had implicated that Lyceus had gotten it from the Agora to bring it to the Conqueror.